 Skip to content

 Welcome to the open beta of the brand new Land Use Regulation Library, which aims to increase the accessibility of adopted land use regulations in unincorporated Sacramento County.
 The library is currently a work in progress.
-Daily maintenance is scheduled on weekdays from 7:30AM to 8:00AM and 4:30PM to 5:00PM.
-For any comments or concerns about the functionality of the library, please email Matthew Jumamoy, Associate Planner.

 Several Zoning Code and General Plan Updates are currently in progress.
 Stay up to date by visiting our Plans and Projects in Progress Page.